-Sample Assessment Strategies Teacher's Notes Teachers can have students write brief essays in which they explain how the building of a railway to connect Atlantic Canada to the rest of Canada contributed to the shift of trade from north-south to east-west prepare outlines of the main points (pros and cons) of the following generalizations: The problem today is not lack of information but information overload.
-There is little privacy in today's electronic age.
-Computers, television, and video games undermine individual imagination and social contact.
-The information age will result in a paperless Contact a transport company or driver to learn about their use of technology in the trucking industry Contact Transportation 2000 for information regarding transportation policies in Canada Arrange for a presentation by a teacher responsible for technology on trends in communications technology society. investigate and report on one of the following trends in communication and transportation: the competition between the telephone and cable companies to provide Internet service the integration of the computer and the television the use of alcohol and electricity to power cars and buses note that it has been suggested that location or geography is no longer a critical factor in deciding where certain companies will locate because of the computer, e-mail and fax; research and provide examples of companies where this is the case and explain why illustrate their visions of future developments in transportation or communications in Atlantic Canada over the next 40 years
+- write brief essays in which they explain how the building of a railway to connect Atlantic Canada to the rest of Canada contributed to the shift of trade from north-south to east-west - prepare outlines of the main points (pros and cons) of the following generalizations: - The problem today is not lack of information but information overload. - There is little privacy in today's electronic age. - Computers, television, and video games undermine individual imagination and social contact. - The information age will result in a paperless society. - investigate and report on one of the following trends in communication and transportation: - the competition between the telephone and cable companies to provide Internet service - the integration of the computer and the television - the use of alcohol and electricity to power cars and buses - note that it has been suggested that location or geography is no longer a critical factor in deciding where certain companies will locate because of the computer, e-mail and fax; research and provide examples of companies where this is the case and explain why - illustrate their visions of future developments in transportation or communications in Atlantic Canada over the next 40 years